blueb442/blueb442/README.md

 ### Hello!
-I'm Harper (she/her), I make a lot of small things.
+I'm editing this file.
+I make a lot of small things.
 I'm currently working on...
 - Sheila
 - Purpura